-- All coaches for Gordon Head at Lambrick Park Baseball Association are required to undergo an RCMP Criminal Background Check.
+- All coaches for Gordon Head at Lambrick Park Baseball Association are required to undergo an Criminal Record Check.

 - It is the Coaches responsibility to display and promote good sportsmanship and fair play of their team and parents at all times.
 Behave the way you want players and spectators too.
 Be positive and remember that all participants are special and important.

 - Emphasize that participating and doing one’s best are more important than who wins or loses.
 Remind players that everyone is a valued member of the team.

 - Keep it fun while developing their skills and constructive attitudes towards competition.

 - Respect the Umpires and accept their decisions, do not argue with them.
 GHLPBA has a ZERO TOLERANCE policy regarding this.
 Actively encourage players to respect umpires and other competitors that without them there would be no game.

 - Encourage communication between coaches, players and parents

 - Learn and respect the rules of the games.